Wide-Sense Stationarity in Generalized Graph Signal Processing: Introduction

 Traditional GSP deals with information in the graph or vertex domain rather than the time domain.
 To exploit information in both the graph and discrete-time domains, a time-vertex GSP theory\cite{PerLouGraVan:C17,LouPer:J19,GraLouPerRic:J18} was introduced.
 It includes the concepts of joint Fourier transform, joint WSS, joint PSD, and sampling strategies \cite{YuXieFenHu:C19}.
 A further generalization to include vertex signals from a possibly infinite dimensional, separable Hilbert space was given in \cite{JiTay:J19}, which also developed the concepts of joint Fourier transform, filtering and sampling over the joint graph and Hilbert space domains.
 This framework encompasses a broad range of vertex signals including multichannel signals and continuous-time signals.
 In the sequel, we refer to this as the generalized GSP (GGSP) framework.
 Since we work only with separable Hilbert spaces, without loss of generality, we investigate only the Hilbert spaces $L^2(\Upsilon,\calG,\nu)$, where $\Upsilon$, $\calG$ and $\nu$ are, respectively, a suitably defined set, $\sigma$-algebra and measure, depending on the application of interest.

 The GGSP framework by \cite{JiTay:J19} does not consider randomness in the graph signal.
 In this paper, we fill this gap by introducing statistical elements to the GGSP framework, including the notion of \gls{WSS} graph signals over both the vertex and Hilbert space domains.
-In the appendix, we give a brief overview of the definitions and concepts of random elements in a Hilbert space and its moments.
+In the accompanying supplementary material, we give a brief overview of the definitions and concepts of random elements in a Hilbert space and its moments.
 The main contributions of this paper are the following: \begin{enumerate} \item We establish a probabilistic model for the GGSP framework by introducing the concept of a graph random process.
 We define the notion of joint WSS \gls{wrt} the GGSP shift operator.
 This framework includes the notion of graph or vertex WSS and joint WSS under the traditional GSP and time-vertex frameworks, respectively, as special cases.
-We show that joint WSS implies WSS in both the vertex and Hilbert space domains. \item We derive analytical forms for the Wiener filters for denoising and signal completion, which are the \gls{BLUE} for signal recovery under the joint WSS assumption. \item We verify our proposed framework on three datasets and demonstrate the utility of working with more general assumptions under our framework.
+We show that joint WSS implies WSS in both the vertex and Hilbert space domains. \item We derive analytical forms for the Wiener filters for denoising and signal completion, which are the \gls{BLUE} for signal recovery under the joint WSS assumption.
+We also derive the theoretical \gls{MSE} of the Wiener filters as a criterion for sample set selection. \item We verify our proposed framework on real and synthetic datasets and demonstrate the utility of working with more general assumptions under our framework.
 In particular, the Hilbert space shift operator under our proposed framework can be learned from the data, instead of having to be fixed in advance. \end{enumerate}

 The rest of this paper is organized as follows.
 In \cref{sect:statmodel}, we model a random graph signal as a random element in a specific Hilbert space under the GGSP framework.
 In particular, we provide conditions for a stochastic process on a graph to be a random element.
 In \cref{sect:stationarity} we extend the joint WSS and \gls{JPSD} concepts from the time-vertex framework to the GGSP framework.
 Similar to \cite{PerLouGraVan:C17}, we investigate the relationship between joint WSS, vertex WSS and Hilbert space WSS. \cref{sect:wf} provides a Wiener filter design for denoising and signal completion.
 In \cref{sect:num_exp} we verify the effectiveness of our framework and techniques by numerical experiments on both synthetic and real-world datasets.
 Finally, we conclude in \cref{sect:conclusion}.